 It should be noted that most SSA correspondences’ happen through the mail—if there is anything done over the phone, it usually occurs when a person receiving benefits makes a call.

-If you have questions about an application for disability benefits, do not hesitate to contact our Tulsa Social Security Disability lawyers for a free consultation.
+If you have questions about an application for disability benefits, do not hesitate to contact our Tulsa Social Security Disability lawyers for a free evaluation of your case.
 You may also reach us by phone at (918) 265-1404.